k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Fabric secures the schemas and instances generated whenever a new LU is created.
 The encryption process relies on a combination of the LU type, LUI and the Master Key generated for each LU.

 Fabric generates a master key (AES-256) which is then broken into bytes, each byte being stored in a separate record in a dedicated Cassandra table.
 Then, using Cassandra distribution data logic, each node stores only part of the Master Key.
 Furthermore, a master key rotation scheme, allows users to regularly change the master key.
 New LUIs are encrypted with the new key, while previous ones are re-encrypted with the new key during the next synchronization.
 Fabric encrypts each LUI using the AES-256 in OFB mode encryption algorithm and a combination of the LU name, LUI ID and master key.
-As a result, Fabric creates a different key for each Instance ID, since each instance id has a different value.
+As a result, Fabric creates a different key for each Instance ID, since each Instance ID has a different value.
 Therefore, in the improbable event that an LUI has been breached, the other entities  remain safe since they each have been encrypted with their own secret key.
 To reduce load and improve compression, specific fields of an LUI can be encrypted rather than the entire instance.